espruino/EspruinoDocs/tutorials/Tiny Word Clock.md

 ![Tiny Word Clock](Tiny Word Clock/wordclock.jpg)

-This video shows you how to make a Tiny Word clock using a simple 8x8 LED Matrix:
+Word clocks display the current time by lighting up letters that spell out the time in words.
+This tutorial shows you how to make a Tiny Word clock using a cheap 8x8 LED Matrix and an Espruino microcontroller board:

 [[http://youtu.be/NL0ehzrf1qQ]]